Last Updated on

 Many Poodles have weepy eyes that could stain the hair on their face.
 Use an alcohol-free pet wipe or a washcloth and warm water to wipe away your Poodle’s eye discharge before it can set into the facial fur.

 Ear infections also commonly affect Poodles because hair often grows into their ear canal.
 Check your dog’s ears at least once a week and remove wax and dirt buildup.
 You can also pluck hair from your Poodle’s ears to encourage airflow and prevent infections caused by trapped moisture.

 Common health issues in Poodles

-The average Poodle lifespan is 10 to 18 years, but various health problems can affect this life expectancy.
+As mentioned above the average Poodle lifespan is 12 to 15 years, but various health problems can affect this life expectancy.
 All three Poodle sizes can be affected by hip dysplasia, various eye infections, epilepsy, and immune-mediated disorders.